MiaoDX/hand_in_homework/English/slides.md

 * who remember each and everything you need to keep in mind
 * who take care of your heath like a outstanding doctor or export coach in gym
 * who make you breakfast, lunch, and supper like a chief cook of restaurant in "Le Guide Michelin"
-* who looks exactly like the one you want to marry but no chance
+* who looks exactly like the one you want to marry but have no chance
 * who can also kid around if you want that

 ---